-Short version of the Six Steps to Family Wellness Programme

-www.mindfulemotioncoaching.co.uk

-Alpiri® EHCAP Ltd©

-Caring for ourselves with kindness and compassion involves paying attention to our bodies and minds as well as to our environment, including connections with other people.
+Short version of the Six Steps to Family Wellness Programme to save the text you enter into this form download and open with Adobe Acrobat Reader www.mindfulemotioncoaching.co.uk Alpiri® EHCAP Ltd© Caring for ourselves with kindness and compassion involves paying attention to our bodies and minds as well as to our environment, including connections with other people.
 This programme is all about relationships but regular exercise and balanced nutrition as well as quality sleep are also core parts of wellness.

-We aim to support you to understand what happens in your brain when you feel overwhelmed or stressed out.
-The programme is designed to support the wellness of young people, parents and carers.
+Click here for a Podcast introduction by Sarah Six Steps to Wellness with Mindful Emotion Coaching We aim to support you to understand what happens in your brain when you feel overwhelmed or stressed out.
+The six step is programme is designed to support the wellness of professionals, parents and carers.
 It is best completed with someone you feel at ease and safe with (close friend, a member of your family or a trusted person at school or work).
-Try and find time to look through the links below before you begin:

-- Dan Siegel's Hand Model

-- John Gottman's Emotion Coaching
+Try and find time to look through the links below before you begin: - Dan Siegel's Hand Model - John Gottman's Emotion Coaching.

-- The Biology of Stress